 What is the Law of Irradiation?

 Muscle irradiation is a principle of human movement that states tension in one muscle will spread causing increased tension in adjacent muscles.
 As explained in the wrist cuff article, if you squeeze your fist tightly, tension is formed in the arm muscles all the way to the back.

-Irradiation is presented as a bad thing in this other article when it comes to arm care.
-Suggesting that by gripping the wrist cuff the larger muscles of the arms “overtake” the target muscles.
+Irradiation is presented as a bad thing in this other article regarding arm care.
+Suggesting that by gripping the wrist cuff, the larger muscles of the arms “overtake” the target muscles.

 “If your goal is to improve muscular activation and recruitment around the shoulder girdle in isolation, we need to minimize the irradiation effect, NOT maximize it.”

-But dive deeper into research and biomechanics, you’ll find that irradiation is not actually the enemy.
+But, dive deeper into research and biomechanics, and you’ll find that irradiation is not actually the enemy.